 No matter what kind of leader there are some universal characteristics which leaders who are for the good possess.
 Leaders at all levels possess these essential qualities.

 One of the essential qualities for leaders is the ability to overcome a fixed mindset.
 Carol Dweck is a professor of psychology at Stanford University and the author of Mindset: The New Psychology of Success.

 There are many aspects of themselves leaders can become aware of.
 Self-awareness is critical to fostering a growth mindset.
 Understanding themselves gives leaders a bottom line whereby they can extract any limiting factors and opt to grow.
-The Wright State University states set out these 5 aspects we as humans have the ability to become aware of in ourselves.
+The Wright State University states set out these 5 aspects we as humanity to become aware of in ourselves.
 The commentary is mine.

 - Personality – Introverted/Extroverted, Thinking or Feeling, for example, are dichotomies of MBTI, Myers Briggs Type Indicators.
 Knowing these preferences can help to understand the self.
 There are many other personality tools which can promote understanding.

 - Values – Understanding what is important in our lives is essential to raise awareness of self.
-There are many methodologies to unpicking these values.
+There are many methods for unpicking these values.

-- Habits- We develop helpful and unhelpful habits and some we are totally unaware of.
-Insights into our habits can help us promote the positives and eliminate not so positives.
+- Habits- We develop helpful and unhelpful habits and some we are unaware of.
+Insights into our habits can help us promote the positives and eliminate-so-positivities.

 - Needs – Maslow’s hierarchy of Needs demonstrates levels of needs as humans.
 Our growth will be determined by where we are on the hierarchy.